 For you were like sheep going astray

-Peter contrasts their present and former relationship to Christ.
-Before they became Christians they “were like sheep going astray.”
+Peter contrasts their present and former relationship with Christ.
+Before they became Christians, they “were like sheep going astray.”

 We have turned, every one, to his own way;

 And the Lord has laid on Him the iniquity of us all.”

 Sheep wander astray.
 “Going astray” means to move about without a definite destination, to cause to wander off the path.
 Before we became Christians, we held wrong views of God and thus led a mistaken life.
 We were deceived and misled (Mt 24.4; II Tim 3.13; I Jn.
 4:6).
 Our thoughts were twisted.
 What was false seemed genuine.
 We made lies appear valid.
 We were mistaken.

 John 10:16, “And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd.”

 but have now returned